 Summary: In spite of the Pandemic, the residential real estate market has continued to be strong.
 In both counties, the median home price has continued to be on an upward trajectory.
-Though there has been quite a bit of variability, particularly in Larimer County, the median home prices are more than 25 percent higher than the same month in 2019.
+Though there has been quite a bit of variability, particularly in Larimer County, the median home prices are at least 30 percent higher than the same month in 2019.